HSF/hsf.github.io/organization/_posts/2021/2021-03-04-coordination.md

 ### C++ Course

 Next iteration, tentatively 30 August - 3 Sept.
-Pivot the material a bit to concentrate more on the on basics and to have more exercises.
+Pivot the material a bit to concentrate more on the basics and to have more exercises.

 ## Working Group Updates